P5vc/fetch-apply/README.md

 ## Example Walk-Through

 There is a lot of detail above about the different aspects of the Fetch Apply framework.
 However, I can assure you that it is much less complicated than it seems.
-With less than 500 lines of code, there's no way we could make it as overwhelming as it may at first seem to you.
+With less than 500 lines of code, there's no way we could make it as overwhelming as it may at first appear.

-Let's start piecing it all together, and get an overview of how everything works together.

-First let's start by looking at an example of a completed configuration:
+Let's start piecing it all together, and get an overview of how everything works.
+Here's an example of a valid, minimal configuration:

 ```
 .